 Looking for economical recipe ideas?
 Look at this article about easy recipes made with very little.

-Have a home master log – life & home organising hack #5
+Have a home master log – life & home organizing hack #5

 Do you remember your car insurance renewal date?
 What about your Dentist or GP Surgery phone number?
 Home Insurance, Car Insurance?
 Yep, me neither!
 And it’s always when you really need any of these that you realise you have no idea where the numbers are or even what company to call, yep, maybe that’s just me!

 I now have an Emergency Contact Card and all the details are in one place, ready to be used when I most need it.
 This is great as it stays on the side of our fridge and all the family has access to it.
 Another easy fix, you update it when something changes and don’t have to think about it until you need to use it!

 Delegate chores – life & home organizing hack #6

 All mums have their own opinions on how to raise their children, should they be doing chores, will they be traumatized for life if we force them to do chores?
 How many chores should they do in a week?
 Should we pay them?
 When is the right age to start… It’s never-ending and no matter which way you decide to go, there will be guilt involved!